RichieVuong/funWebsite/README.md

-# website for Lucky Shrub
+# Website for Lucky Shrub
 A website application built using html, css, and javascript

 Storyboard interface in Swift.
 Instead of the typical 9x9 Sudoku board, this is a arcadey variant where the games are short by utilizing a 4x4 board.